Skip to main content

 If you’re searching for the best flat top grill, you’ve found the right guide.
 Flat top grills — also called outdoor griddles — have exploded in popularity because they let you cook everything from breakfast pancakes and eggs to smash burgers, stir-fries, and seared fish fillets on one versatile cooking surface.

 Whether you’re comparing a large 36-inch backyard station or a compact portable griddle for camping and tailgating, the options have never been better or more varied.
-In this guide, our team has tested and reviewed the top flat top grills and outdoor griddles of 2026, covering a full range of sizes and cooking styles to help you find the right fit.
-Read on to find the perfect best griddle grill for your needs — and check out our flat top griddle grill guide for deeper tips on cooking techniques and griddle care.
+Our team has tested and reviewed the top flat top grills and outdoor griddles of 2026, covering a full range of sizes and cooking styles to help you find the right fit.
+Read on to find the perfect griddle for your needs — and check out our flat top griddle grill guide for deeper tips on cooking techniques and griddle care.

 Quick Roundup List